Domestic Violence is caused by alcohol or drug use.

 Some religions support Domestic and Family Abuse.

 Abusers sometimes use their religion as an excuse for their abuse.
-Religion is no excuse for Family Violence.
+Religion is no excuse for Relationship Violence.
 The use of scripture to justify Family Abuse is unacceptable and unsupportable.
 Some women feel pressure to ‘honour’ their commitment to marriage and stay in the abusive relationship believing that leaving their marriage or getting a divorce is against their religious beliefs.

 Violent men come from violent homes.